 After configuring the list of scan points, click either the BULK SCAN button to scan all rules for the selected scan points, or a specific segment’s SCAN button to scan all rules for the selected scan points in that segment.

-When you click of the scan points, the Trigger Bulk Scan screen displays.
+When you click one of the scan buttons, the Trigger Bulk Scan screen displays.

-The results of the scan will be sent to any valid email address entered as a .xlsx file.
+The results of the scan will be sent as a .xlsx file to any valid email address entered in the text box.
 By default, the logged in user’s email address will be entered.
 Click CONFIRM to complete the scan or CANCEL to navigate back to the Bulk Scan configuration screen.

 After a Bulk Scan is completed, the Scan History page is displayed.

 The Scan History page displays a report with an entry for each completed scan.
 Each entry includes the name of the user who triggered the scan, the date and time the scan was triggered, and the scan results.
 You can take the following actions on this page: